FamilySearch/GEDCOM-registries/README.md

     - `extension` if the YAML file is defined by a third party
 - *name* is an identifier selected at time of registration

-The `registry_tools/` directory contains various files and stripts for assisting in maintaining this repository.
+The [registry_tools/](registry_tools/) directory contains various files and stripts for assisting in maintaining this repository.
 Notably, that includes a YAML schema validator that should be used by any new or edited YAML before it is pushed to the repository.

 # Proposing changes or new files

 To propose a new entry or change to an existing entry,

 1. Fork this repo
-1. Modify the YAML file, or make the YAML file in the right directory
+1. Modify the YAML file, or create the YAML file in the right directory
-1. Check it using the schema checker from the `registry_tools/` directory of this repo
+1. Check it using the schema checker from the [registry_tools/](registry_tools/) directory of this repo
 1. Make a pull request

 If the change is to a `standard` term, the change needs to be made to the specification itself instead; changes to `standard` terms here will be overwritten on the next patch release of the FamilySearch GEDCOM spec.